 We live in the age of technology and automation; we live in a country with huge natural resources; Australians are resourceful hard working people.
 We have everything we need to create a prosperous, environmentally conscious and people friendly country.
 Why are we going backwards?
 Why does Australia have huge levels of foreign debt, foreign ownership and crippling taxation.
 Why are Australian workers being stripped of hard won conditions and left with little job security.
 Why are Australian businesses finding it harder and harder to stay afloat.
 Why are so many Australians saddled with huge debt and uncertainty about the future.
 Why have young Australians been priced out of the home market.

 The answer is simple.
 Foreign controlled private banks have hijacked the role of creating our money supply and our government be it Liberal or Labour does nothing about it.
 Australia is run for the benifit of International Bankers and their associated soul-less Trans-national Corporations and not for the benifit of the Australian people.

-The People’s Bank Party has been created to bring about the most important political reform in Australia’s history.
+The people of Australia need the most important political reform in our history.
 That is to bring about a democratically elected people’s government which creates the money supply for our country.